 Our social environment, both past and present, affects our use.
 A childhood filled with loneliness, abuse or a sense of ongoing rejection could lead to use and most current work and social groups may center around substance use.

 You may be struggling with one of these factors, or a combination.
 Regardless of your particular experience, the good news is that 98 percent of people who recover from addiction do it with drug and alcohol abuse counseling, support groups and treatment.
 The longer you engage in addiction counseling, the better your outcome.
 You are not alone, and it is possible for you to reclaim your life.

 Substance Abuse Treatment Addresses the Whole Person: Mind, Body and Spirit

 In sessions, we will address the questions you have about the recovery process, as well as your individual needs and goals.
-Because everyone is different, I do not use a cookie-cutter approach.
-Instead, I will help you uncover the answers and tap into the strengths you already possess.
-You can feel empowered to pursue your own healing.
+Because everyone is different, we do not use a cookie-cutter approach.
+Instead, our team will help you uncover the answers and tap into the strengths you already possess and you will feel empowered to pursue your own healing.

 I am a strong proponent of having support outside of the substance abuse treatment process.
 This could look like a strong family support system, a faith community, a 12-step program or a healthy outside interest group.
 In addition, if appropriate, I may start a conversation about medication.
 However, the choice to take medication is entirely up to you.

 It’s important to understand that it may take a few months to a few years for your brain to recover from your addiction.
 This means you may not experience pleasure, even while doing pleasurable things, until your brain heals.
 This phenomena is called anhedonia.
 Although it may take time, every individual needs to know that they once again can experience pleasure in a substance-free life.
 Nutrition and exercise can help speed up this process and with the help of talk therapy and other support systems, you will be creating new and healthy pathways in the brain.
 Then, you can find new ways to experience immense pleasure in life again, without the fog of addiction.